-How we support and collaborate with our community
+How we support our community

 We develop collaborative programming that supports regional arts groups, and we bridge cultural divides by reaching out to diverse segments of our community.

 Our collaborations have been funded by the Montgomery County Arts and Cultural District (MCACD), the Ohio Arts Council (OAC), the Miriam Rosenthal Foundation for the Arts, The Virginia W. Kettering Foundation, and the Monarch/Genesis and Toulmin Funds of The Dayton Foundation.